olafkfreund/cosmic-applet-music-player/README.md

 ## Troubleshooting

 ### Applet not appearing in panel
-- Ensure the applet is properly installed: `which music-player` should return a path
+- Ensure the applet is properly installed: `which cosmic-ext-applet-music-player` should return a path
-- Try restarting COSMIC or logging out/in
+- Try restarting COSMIC™ or logging out/in
-- Check COSMIC Settings → Desktop → Panel → Configure panel applets
+- Check COSMIC™ Settings → Desktop → Panel → Configure panel applets

 ### No players showing in Settings
 - Click "Discover Players" to scan for available players